jobergner/backent-cli/README.md

 - manages self referencing elements

 ### TODO
+- nice tutorial for inspector
+- document flags
+- inspector to show the sent message as well
+- show config in inspector
 - port param for start method
 - example flag for getStartedFactory
 - should engine.Getters also be able to get non-root entities